ShylaEarl/fortunate-weekend-jquery-server-calculator/INSTRUCTIONS.md

 Welcome to the weekend challenge!

-[ ] You are going to be building a server-side calculator.
-The logic for the calculator **must** be implemented on the server.
+You are going to be building a server-side calculator.
+[ ]The logic for the calculator **must** be implemented on the server.

 ## Required Features

 ### Calculator

-[X] Create an interface where a user can input two values (2 input elements) [X] and the select type of mathematical operation.
+[X] Create an interface where a user can input two values (2 input elements) [X] and select the type of mathematical operation.
-[ ] When the submit (`=` button) is clicked, capture this input, bundle it up
+[X] When the submit (`=` button) is clicked, capture this input, bundle it up
     in an object, and send this object to the server via a POST.
 [X] There should also be a 'C' button that will clear the user input fields.

 [ ] Build out the server-side logic to compute the numbers as appropriate.
+The
-[ ] The server should be able to handle Addition, Subtraction, Multiplication
+    server should be able to handle Addition, Subtraction, Multiplication and Division.
-    and Division.
 [ ] Once the calculation is complete, send back the OK.
 [ ] You should do a GET request after the POST to get the actual calculation.

 ### History

-[ ] Keep a historical record of all math operations and solutions on the
+[X] Keep a historical record of all math operations and solutions on the
     server.
 [ ] Display a list of all previous calculations on the page when it loads using
     a GET request.